mix1009/stable-diffusion-video-maker/README.md

                     num_frames=90, # default num of frames for interpolation between keyframes.
                     )
 ```
-### 2. generate and add keyframes
+### 3. generate and test images for keyframes
 use generate to test images.
 ```
-# generate 10 images from seed 101 to 110
+# generate and display 10 images from seed 101 to 110
 v.generate(seed=101, count=10,
            prompt='photo of a cat',
            negative_prompt='',
            edit_weights=[],
            )

-# generate 6(default) images using seed 101 - 106, using the project prompt.
+# generate and display 6(default) images using seed 101 - 106, with the project prompt.
 v.generate(101)
 ```

-add keyframes:
+### 4. add keyframes

 ```
 # add first keyframe ( add one key frame )